to help grow your business the right way.

 If you focused more energy on serving those existing clients, it would improve your relationships and lead to opportunities to grow sales.
 Take the time to really understand these clients’ needs and pro-actively suggest creative solutions.
 Become invaluable to them and you will increase sales not only with them, but you also will open the door for introductions to new prospects inside and outside of their organization.

 One distributor spent much of 2017 running an introduction program with his sales team.
 We hosted an initial discussion webinar and training session, then every week, each rep asked for some introductions and reported back on the results.
-After 8 months, their 8 sales reps had asked 256 clients for an introduction.
+After eight months, their eight sales reps had asked 256 clients for an introduction.
 99 of them helped and introduced the reps to 140 prospects.
 53 placed orders resulting in $309,300 of new sales.

 In typical Facilis community fashion, word of this program’s success has spread, and many other distributors are now running similar programs!